jhudsl/tidyversecourse/docs/04-dataviz.md

 #### Custom Formatting

 Within `geom_text_repel()`, there are a number of additional formatting options available.
-We'll cover a number of the most important here, but the [`ggrepel` vignettes](https://cran.r-project.org/web/packages/ggrepel/vignettes/ggrepel.html) explore these further
+We'll cover a number of the most important here, but the [`ggrepel` vignettes](https://cran.r-project.org/web/packages/ggrepel/vignettes/ggrepel.html) explore these further.

 **Highlighting Specific Points**